lockss/lockss-rtd-portal/docs/migration/decommissioning1.rst

 |SAMEHOSTONLY| In the case of a :ref:`Same-Host Migration`, follow these cleanup steps:

-1. Uninstall the LOCKSS 1.x software package and the LOCKSS Yum repository, with the following steps:
+1. Uninstall the LOCKSS 1.x software package and the LOCKSS Yum repository, with the following steps [#fn-container]_:

    a. |LOCKSS1ROOT| Run this Dnf command as ``root``: